Markson17/alx-interview/README.md

 ## 0x08-making_change

 This repository contains a Python script that implements an algorithm for solving the problem of making change using the fewest number of coins.
 Given a pile of coins of different values and a target amount total, the script determines the minimum number of coins required to meet the total using the available coin denominations.

+## 0x09-island_perimeter

+This repository contains a Python script that calculates the perimeter of an island described in a grid.